MEETING & EVENTS INCENTIVE FAQ

 What if eligible hard costs are more than $1 million?

-- The rebate is capped at $100,000 so any expenses above that amount are not eligible for the rebate.
+- The rebate is capped at $100,000 so any expenses above $1 million are not eligible for the rebate.

 - You must demonstrate a public health order in effect at the time of your meeting or event that limits in-person attendance.